HallaSurvivor/NHS-Tutoring/README.md

   This is insecure.
 It works, but it's not the best way of doing things.<br>
   For a more robust approach, I point you yet again towards googling Flask Website Hosting

-  step 2a: download ngrok
+  + step 2a: download ngrok
-  step 2b: open terminal or cmd in the root of the ngrok folder you downloaded step 2c: type "ngrok 5000" without quotes into your terminal/cmd step 2d: webbrowse to the disgusting website.ngrok.com you'll be presented with step 2e: you should again be greeted with the NHS tutoring homepage, but now you can access it with that disgusting link from anywhere.
+  + step 2b: open terminal or cmd in the root of the ngrok folder you downloaded
+  + step 2c: type "ngrok 5000" without quotes into your terminal/cmd
+  + step 2d: webbrowse to the disgusting website.ngrok.com you'll be presented with
+  + step 2e: you should again be greeted with the NHS tutoring homepage, but now you can access it with that disgusting link from anywhere.

-###step 3 - set up some sort of timer service to run check_date.py every morning
+###step 3 - set up some sort of timer service to run check\_date.py every morning

   Depending on your systems, there are a variety of ways to do this.
 However, it IS important that this script be run every day.<br>
-  If you're unsure how to do this:<br>
+  If you're unsure how to do this:

     For linux, google cronjob linux.
     For mac, google cronjob mac.
     For windows, google scheduled tasks.

 ###step 4 (optional) - contact me a HallaSurvivor@gmail.com for any obscure problems you're encountering.
-  note: if you don't change the default email, emailing won't work.<br>
+  + if you don't change the default email, emailing won't work.
-  note2: You should seriously read the instructions in config.py, and change anything you need to.
+  + You should seriously read the instructions in config.py, and change anything you need to.
-  note3: I am always here to help :)
+  + I am always here to help :)

 ---